creme332/Maze-Solver/README.md

 # Maze-Solver
-Using Dijktra's algorithm to solve a maze
+Using BFS algorithm to solve a maze